Classical algorithms for estimating expectation values in linear-optical circuits

 Furthermore, our method is still valid for the additional logarithmic number of $T$-gates because a single Pauli operator is transformed into the sum of at most two Pauli operators after passing through each $T$-gate, that is, $\hat{T}^\dagger \hat{P}_0\hat{T}=\hat{P}_0,~\hat{T}^\dagger \hat{P}_1\hat{T}=(\hat{P}_1+\hat{P}_2)/\sqrt{2},~\hat{T}^\dagger \hat{P}_2\hat{T}=(\hat{P}_2-\hat{P}_1)/\sqrt{2},~\hat{T}^\dagger \hat{P}_3\hat{T}=\hat{P}_3$.
-If there are $t$ of $T$-gates in a near-Clifford circuit $\hat{U}_\text{NC}$, we have at most $M2^t$ Pauli operators to track the transformations.
-Therefore, if $t=O(\log M)$, we can handle all the relevant Pauli operators in $O(\text{poly}(M))$ time.
-A detailed proof is given in SM Sec.~S6~\cite{SM}. \end{proof}
+If there are $t$ of $T$-gates in a near-Clifford circuit $\hat{U}_\text{NC}$, we have at most $n2^t$ Pauli operators to track the transformations.
+Therefore, if $t=O(\log n)$, we can handle all the relevant Pauli operators in $O(\text{poly}(n))$ time.
+A detailed proof is given in SM Sec.~S7~\cite{SM}. \end{proof}

-Theorem~\ref{th:nc} implies that the expectation value of observables $\hat{O}$ with $\lVert \hat{O} \rVert_2^2=O(\text{poly}(M))$ and marginal probabilities of a near-Clifford circuit with an arbitrary input state can be efficiently approximated.
-Thus, for approximating the expectation values of near-Clifford circuits, the magic of input states does not increase the complexity~\cite{bravyi2005universal}.
-Hence, our result is a generalization of previous results: the expectation values of a near-Clifford circuit for $|\psi \rangle=|0^M\rangle$~\cite{bravyi2016improved, bravyi2019simulation} and (marginal) output probabilities of a Clifford circuit~\cite{aaronson2004improved,pashayan2020estimation}.
+Theorem~\ref{th:nc} implies that the expectation value of observables $\hat{O}$ with $\lVert \hat{O} \rVert_2^2=O(\text{poly}(n))$ of a near-Clifford circuit with an arbitrary product input state can be efficiently approximated.
+Especially for rank-1 projective measurements, this result implies that the magic resources of both the input state and measurement do not increase the complexity of additive-error-approximation.
+Note that our result far extends the previous results: the expectation values of a near-Clifford circuit with stabilizer input or for Pauli observables~\cite{bravyi2016improved, bravyi2019simulation}, and output probabilities in the computational basis~\cite{aaronson2004improved,bravyi2019simulation,pashayan2020estimation}.
+(See SM Sec.
+S10 for more details~\cite{SM}.)

-\textit{Discussion.---} We presented an efficient classical algorithm for estimating expectation values of observables in linear optical circuits.
-Using this, we showed that one can efficiently approximate (marginal) output probabilities of boson sampling with arbitrary input states, which implies that the simulation of sparse boson sampling with arbitrary input states is easy.
-We also generalized Gurvits's algorithm to more general amplitudes that appear in linear optical circuits, which allows us to efficiently approximate a hafnian.
-Furthermore, using this classical algorithm, we solved an open problem in Ref.~\cite{oh2024mvs}, namely, a generalized molecular vibronic spectra problem for arbitrary input states.
+\textit{Discussion.---} We presented a classical algorithm for estimating expectation values of observables in linear-optical circuits.
+Using this, we showed that one can efficiently approximate (marginal) output probabilities of boson sampling with arbitrary product input states, which implies that the simulation of sparse boson sampling with arbitrary product input states is easy.
+We also provided an efficient classical algorithm for the general transition amplitude in a linear-optical circuit, which allows us to approximate the hafnian of any complex symmetric matrix.
+Furthermore, using this classical algorithm, we solved an open problem in Ref.~\cite{oh2024mvs}, namely, a generalized MVS problem for arbitrary product input states.

 A natural open question is to extend our method to more complicated optical circuits with nonlinear effects such as nonlinear gates or postselection.
 Since such cases ultimately enable universal quantum computation~\cite{lloyd1999quantum, knill2001scheme}, we do not expect our method to work for the most general cases.
 Nonetheless, it suggests a phase transition from easiness to hardness when introducing nonlinear effects; thus, an interesting open question is to determine the exact transition point.